tanaka42/androidapp-webremotevolumecontrol/README.md

 =======================

 On your Android device, this app will start a lightweight minimalistic and app-specific web server, as a foreground service.
-This web server will listen on port 9000 (default) and serve a static html page (single page application).
+This web server will listen on port 9000 and serve a static html page (single page application).
 That single page will display only two buttons, Raise Volume and Lower Volume, which when clicked will asynchronously tell the web server / Android device to adjust main sound volume.

 The web server isn't really one : it does not list directories or serve any requested file from filesystem.